Cardiac Arrest

 • Do not have a pulse

 The main cause of cardiac arrest is ventricular fibrillation or ventricular tachycardia, which are types of arrhythmias.
-Important risk factors include prior cardiac arrest, coronary heart disease, heart valve disease, congenital heart defects, and arrhythmias caused by faulty Genes .
+Important risk factors include prior cardiac arrest, coronary heart disease, heart valve disease, congenital heart defects, and arrhythmias caused by faulty genes .
 However, half of cardiac arrests happen to people who did not know they had a heart problem.

 Cardiac arrest is a common cause of death.